vishesh/fdb-swift-bindings/doc/README.md

 This package provides a layer for using FoundationDB as a data store for a Swift application.

+**NOTE**: This package is no longer maintained.
+You may want to explore [bindings from the Community](https://github.com/kirilltitov/FDBSwift).
+We maintain a more detailed list of community bindings in [awesome-foundationdb](https://github.com/FoundationDB/awesome-foundationdb).

 # Building

 ## General